ivs-kuleuven/platosim3/docs/source/InputFile.md

 #### <a name="groupID"></a>GroupID
 <i>Allowed values:</i> ∈ [1, 2, 3, 4, Fast, Custom]

 The telescope group identifier can be used to select a telescope group.
-There are four groups that have a tilt angle of 9.2º from the optical axis of the satellite, and one group for the fast camera's which is alligned with the satellite Z-axis.
-When you specify GroupID=Custom, the TiltAngle and AzimuthAngle below the GroupID in the inputfile are used, otherwise the angles are taken from predefined parameters in the CameraGroups group (see below).
+There are four groups that have a tilt angle of 9.2º from the optical axis of the satellite, and one group for the fast camera's which is aligned with the satellite Z-axis.
+When you specify GroupID=Custom, the [tilt angle](#tiltAngle) and [azimuth angle](#azimuthAngle) below the GroupID in the inputfile are used, otherwise the angles are taken from pre-defined parameters in the [CameraGroups](#cameraGroups) block of the configuration file.

 @image html /images/telescopeGroups.png "Figure: Field of View for the different telescope groups"